Glossary

 A training technique where human preferences guide the model to produce more helpful, harmless, and honest outputs.

-The ability of language models to recognise when to call external tools (like calculators or search engines) rather than generating text directly.
+The ability of language models to act as agents by recognising when to call external tools (like calculators or search engines) in a loop rather than generating text directly.

 Synthetic data